 Your shower counts as floor space, and removing the visual wall from your bathroom space and the shower is a helpful way to extend the appearance of the room.
 The clean, simplistic look of a glass shower door is a modern and attractive way to get the effect.
 Walk-in showers are also a great style that offers both visual appeal and convenience.

 Ready to start your next project with some of these creative decorating and renovation ideas?
-Get in touch with Tundraland if you’re considering a replacement tub, walk-in tub or a tub to shower conversion as part of your small bathroom space makeover.
+Get in touch with Tundraland if you’re considering a replacement tub or a tub to shower conversion as part of your small bathroom space makeover.